parin541/python-flask-demo/README.md

 7. Select project ‘Repo’ that you want form ‘SonarCloud’ Scan.
 8. Click on ‘SetUp’ and then click on ‘Previous version’ and then click ‘Create Project’.
 9. Quickly verify the default setting and create ‘myworkflow.yaml’ file for Github action.
-10. Go to root foler for project repo and add file with ‘sonar-project.properties’ and add below code also update code according to project repo name.
+10. Go to root folder for project repo and add file with ‘sonar-project.properties’ and add below code also update code according to project repo name.

 sonar.organization=parin541
 sonar.projectKey=parin541_python-flask-demo